kodingkoning/poplar/README.md

 If certain pre-compiled executables (such as for seqkit) cannot run on the provided architecture, there will be errors.
 These can be resolved by replacing the executables in their current locations.

 Jobs spawn other jobs and then wait for their completition.
 If jobs are forced to wait in the queue beyond the time limit of the originating job, then the pipeline might crash.

-TODO: figure out why the full Kickxellomycotina set gets an error with one of the inputs (shows as "" query) -- the file in genomes.txt doesn't exist, may have been a problem with the download or something like that, but may want to include a check that a file exists and pass a warning in that case

-TODO: add comments to code

 ## Steps